denten-books/plain-text/30-format.md

 unrecognized because it does not correspond to any abstract objects in the available document object taxonomy.[^ln3-river]

-[^ln3-river]: There are also genres of literature where the rivers do become meaningful, as in concrete poetry, for example.

 ![Method for extracting document structure based on "nearest-neighbor clustering of page components" [@ogorman_document_1993, 1164].](images/figure-3-4.png)